opatiny/micromouse/docs/electronics/generalElec.md

 We'll need PWM to get different notes with the buzzer.
 "All GPIO pins on XIAO ESP32S3 support PWM output.
 Therefore, you can use any pin to output PWM to adjust the brightness of lights, control servos, and other functions." - https://wiki.seeedstudio.com/xiao_esp32s3_pin_multiplexing/

 The buzzer takes a frequency of typically 400kHz, how do we generate this?
+This is actually not true.
+You apply the frequency that you want to hear, so i.e. 440 Hz.

 ## Debug LEDs